Exit intent is all about capturing and re-engaging abandoning shoppers before they leave your site for good.

 How to use exit intent technology to increase eCommerce conversions

-Websites use exit intent overlays for lots of different purposes, with the aim of attracting the attention of leaving customers.
+Websites use exit intent Overlays for lots of different purposes, with the aim of attracting the attention of customers before they leave without purchasing.

-Each message is used to promote the business, for example, one of the messages could be your latest promotion which the user may have missed elsewhere on the site, or a sale going on in a particular category which might peak their interest.
+For example, one of the messages could be your latest promotion which the user may have missed elsewhere on the site, or a sale going on in a particular category which might pique their interest.

 To find out more about exit intent behavioural overlays and how Salesfire can convert the traffic visiting your site, contact us at [email protected] or call 0204 505 9040.